Welcome Aboard!

 The lodge is located in La Ventana.
 Each morning after breakfast we will shuttle the group to the boat ramp in Ensenada Los Muertos, roughly a 20-30 minute drive.
 After breakfast we will load up and head to the ramp!

-We will be fishing off of pangas with Juan Lucero and his family members.
+We will be fishing off of pangas with Juan Lucero and his team.
 Juan and his family have been guides in the area for a number of years and are regarded as some of the best in Mexico!

 Bait is not included, please budget 25-50$ per day per person for bait.

-The ride to the bait boats each morning may vary depending on where the bait is.
+The ride to the bait boats each morning may vary, depending on where the bait is.
 Bring a camera!
 There may be dolphins, manta rays, whales... the Sea of Cortez is full of surprises!
-Once to the bait boats, be prepared to pay for your bait.
-You and your boatmate can hand your cash to the guide to give to the bait boat.
-Make sure to ask your guide how much they will need.
+Once to the bait boats, be prepared to pay for your bait in cash.
+You and your boat mate can hand your cash to the guide to make the purchase.
+Be sure to ask your guide how much bait you will need.

-Now you’ve got your bait...
-Your guide will bring you to the zone!
+Now, your guide will bring you to the zone!

 Roosterfish are the target, however there are many other species you may come across.
-Anything from Wahoo, Dorado, Jacks, Grouper and even Tuna are regularly caught all over the East Cape.
+Anything from wahoo, dorado, jacks, gouper and even tuna are regularly caught all over the East Cape.
 As the guide idles the motor down, get ready to fish!
-Being able to cast far and retrieve your fly with a 2 handed strip is crucial to your success!
+Being able to cast far and retrieve your fly with a 2 handed strip is crucial to your success.

 Fishing each day will last until the wind kicks up or bait is gone in the afternoon.